CytronTechnologies/maxis-nbiot-hackathon/docs/azure/install-azure-cli-apt.md

 We offer and maintain a script which runs all of the installation commands in one step.
 Run it by using `curl` and pipe directly to `bash`, or download the script to a file and inspect it before running.

-> This script is only verified for Ubuntu 16.04+ and Debian 8+.
-It may not work on other distributions.
-> If you're using a derived distribution such as Linux Mint, follow the manual install instructions and perform
-> any necessary troubleshooting.

 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

+!!! info "Note"
+    This script is only verified for Ubuntu 16.04+ and Debian 8+.
+It may not work on other distributions.
+    If you're using a derived distribution such as Linux Mint, follow the manual install instructions and perform any necessary troubleshooting.

 ### Manual install instructions